rrcobb/blog/src/pages/posts/2018-10-22-yak-shave-gem-install-issue.md

 But it wasn't SSL.

-See, the problem was that I hadn't _read my error message_ closely enough, and more importantly, I hadn't _checked that I had the same error message_ as the folks whose problems the SSL stuff was intended to solve.
+See, the problem was that I hadn't actually _read my error message_.
+More importantly, I hadn't _checked that I had the same error message_ as the folks whose problems the SSL stuff was intended to solve.

 > I hadn't checked that I had the same error message

-If you do check your error message carefully, the actual bug might be fixed by something dumb, like:
+If I had read the error message closely, the actual bug might be fixed by something dumb, like:

 ```bash
 $ gem update --system
 ```

-jk.
+jk, nope.

 ```
 ERROR:  While executing gem ...
 (Gem::RemoteFetcher::UnknownHostError)
     timed out (https://api.rubygems.org/latest_specs.4.8.gz)
 ```

+But it could happen!

-Googling _this_ error actually does come up with some helpful answers.
+Googling the `Gem::RemoteFetcher::UnknownHostError` actually does come up with some helpful answers.
 But by this point, I wasn't sure who to trust.

 Helpful commenter [@WedgeSparda](https://github.com/rubygems/rubygems/issues/2253#issuecomment-381109568):